PerceptiLabs/Seeing-in-the-Dark/README.md

 [![PerceptiLabs](./pl_logo.png)](https://www.perceptilabs.com/home)

 # Seeing in the Dark
 This example PerceptiLabs model, shows how a special type of [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) called a [U-Net](https://en.wikipedia.org/wiki/U-Net), can be used to enhance dark photos.

 The concept behind this approach is based on that described in *Learning to See in the Dark (SID)*, a scholarly article published on [https://arxiv.org/abs/1805.01934](https://arxiv.org/abs/1805.01934) that demonstrates how machine learning (ML) can be used in place of traditional digital image processing techniques, to enhance very dark images.

+The resources provided in this GitHub repo, supplement our [Using a U-Net to Enhance Dark Photos](https://perceptilabs-frontend.herokuapp.com/docs/u-net_usecase) documentation topic.

 Happy hacking!